sotoplatero/apologify/src/content/articles/write-apology-letter-teacher-not-following-promises/index.md

 >
 > I hope this message finds you well.
 I am writing to sincerely apologize for not submitting my assignment on time last week.
 I understand how important this assignment was to your lesson plan, and I regret that my lack of time management let both you and myself down.
 >
 > I take full responsibility for this oversight and realize it affects the trust you place in your students.
-I am committed to making sure this doesn’t happen again.
-I’ve set up a deadline system and will communicate more openly about my progress in the future.
+I am committed to making sure this doesn't happen again.
+I've set up a deadline system and will communicate more openly about my progress in the future.
 >
 > Thank you for your understanding, and I'm truly sorry for any disappointment I caused.
 >